Aureliano90/Futures-Spot-Arbitrage-OKEX-V3/README.md

   * Accelerate when a desired discount does not appear by given time
   * Automatically close a position when the predicted funding rate is low enough such that it is better off to reopen later
 * Calculate PnL, APR and APY
+* Plot the distribution of premium/discount for an underlying over a given period

 ## Features nice to add
 * Typical arbitrage of perpetual futures and spot is passively receiving funding fees while keeping the portfolio open.